juanstelling/MS3_breaktasty/README.md

 3. As a site member, I want to delete my recipes, so I can remove the recipe when it is no longer relevant.
 4. As a site member, I want to login to my profile, so I have access to my recipes.
 5. As a site member, I want to logout to my profile, so I can logout from my profile.
-6. As a site member, I want to be able to delete my profile.

 **Admin goals:**